vlacs/helmsman/README.md

 ### Leveraging your routes
-Compojure only puts your routes together, it doesn't actually let you leverage it.
-While strict fn-based routing might be simple and okay, it doesn't provide any tools for navigation.
+Compojure only puts your routes together, it doesn't actually let you leverage them.
+While strict fn-based routing might be simple and okay, it doesn't provide any tools for navigation or using the routes themselves to do things.
 As a result, you're being routed without knowing anything about the routing itself.

 Helmsman allows for Clojure meta data to be attached to individual routes that will be included in the routing set that Helmsman generates.
 The biggest need